nguy/artview/docs/source/tutorial.rst

 Shared Variables
 ----------------

-    The use of shared variables is an important part of ARTview, all variables that expect a :py:class:`~artview.core.core.Variable` instance are marked with a capital V. Let see how this work, lets try the following:
+    The use of shared variables is an important part of ARTview, all attributes that expect a :py:class:`~artview.core.core.Variable` instance are marked with a capital V. Let see how this work, lets try the following:
-    :py:class:`~artview.components.Menu` has the possibility of opening radar files and put them in :py:class:`Menu.Vradar`, we want to use display to plot this files.
+    :py:class:`~artview.components.Menu` has the possibility of opening radar files and put them in :py:attr:`Menu.Vradar`, we want to use display to plot this files.
 This is simple: instead of creating a new :py:class:`~artview.core.core.Variable` we take it from
     :py:class:`~artview.components.Menu` and pass to